Fas ligand: Function

-As the principal goal of Fas ligand exists to trigger target cell apoptotic processes by binding to its receptor Fas (CD95) which is present on numerous cell types.
+Fas ligand triggers target cell apoptotic processes by binding to its receptor Fas (CD95) which is present on numerous cell types.
 The Fas receptor changes from its monomeric state to a trimeric form after ligand binding and attracts the FADD (Fas-associated death domain) protein.
 The recruitment of procaspase-8 occurs through FADD until the death-inducing signaling complex (DISC) is formed.
 The DISC complex triggers a succession of activated caspases that perform substrate cleavage activities resulting in apoptotic cellular break down.

 FasL-mediated apoptosis plays several important biological functions in human physiology.
 The peripheral immune system depends on FasL to function properly because it removes lymphocytes that attack themselves.
 The immune response contraction phase is dependent on FasL because this molecule acts as a key factor to eliminate activated lymphocytes after pathogen elimination.
 FasL enables homeostatic maintenance of tissues by causing elimination of virus-infected cells and cells with transformed potential.

 The apoptosis-related role of FasL has been identified while scientists have also discovered that FasL activates both NF-κB and MAPK signaling pathways that support cell survival conditions and cause cellular inflammation and proliferation.
 The Fas-FasL signaling system operates as apoptotic and non-apoptotic roles because of environmental elements.